LIMUNIMI/CitationIsNotCollaboration/slides/slides.md

 ![Closeness Centrality](https://gist.githubusercontent.com/ChromaticIsobar/ce60492f849668e1d64d370ea7440e93/raw/transition-closenessc.svg)

-<small>normalized by the number of arcs</small>

 Note:
+Normalized by the number of nodes

 We remind you that this graph is directed and the pruning can lead to unconnected nodes.
 The behaviour for SGC is justified by the principle proposed by Marchiori and Latora (2000), which states that in graphs with infinite distances the harmonic mean behaves better than the arithmetic mean.

 ---